-Solo shows … Recent solo shows are ‘Playing Out in the City’ at Auf der Festung in Salzburg, ‘Between Worlds’ at Bend in the River in Gainsborough, ‘Parks, Gardens and Urban Living’ at artP Kunstverein Perchtoldsdorf, ‘One two infinity’ at Bend in the River in Gainsborough, ‘Latent Space’ at ROOM in Bristol, 'Space Encounters’ at the Landesmuseum in Linz, ‘Zwischenräume’ at the Galerie im Bürgerhaus in Neunkirchen and ‘Aperture’ at Aspex Gallery in Portsmouth.
+Solo shows … Recent solo shows are 'Resident' at Project Space Plus, ‘Playing Out in the City’ at Auf der Festung in Salzburg, ‘Between Worlds’ at Bend in the River in Gainsborough, ‘Parks, Gardens and Urban Living’ at artP Kunstverein Perchtoldsdorf, ‘One two infinity’ at Bend in the River in Gainsborough, ‘Latent Space’ at ROOM in Bristol, 'Space Encounters’ at the Landesmuseum in Linz, ‘Zwischenräume’ at the Galerie im Bürgerhaus in Neunkirchen and ‘Aperture’ at Aspex Gallery in Portsmouth.

 Publications … To date, her work has been documented in five solo catalogues of which the most recent one is ‘Space Encounters’.
 Her work has also been featured in various catalogues and publications such as Camera Austria or a-n magazine.